Bastardkb/bastardkb.github.io/help/faq.md

 # Hotswap

 {: .question }
-Is it possible to build a hotswap Bastard Keyboard ?
+Is it possible to build a hotswap Bastard Keyboard?

 **On the 3d keyboards (Scylla, Charybdis...):**
 It's not possible to use MX sockets, because they need a specific footprint on the PCB which is not present.
 It is in theory possible to use Millmax sockets, though not recommended.